 Maintaining Financial Controls and Managing Risk

 Sarbanes-Oxley, International Financial Reporting Standards (IFRS), Basel II, and Individual Capital Assessments (ICA) have all put financial controls and reporting under the spotlight in the private sector.
-This, in turn, is increasing the spotlight on financial controls in the public sector.
-A ‘Best in Class’ Police Force finance function will have the minimum controls to meet the regulatory requirements and evaluate how the legislation and regulations that the finance function are required to comply with can be leveraged to provide value to the organization.
-Providing strategic information that will enable the force to meet its objectives is a key task for a leading finance function.
+This, in turn, is increasing the spotlight on financial management in the public sector.
+A ‘Best in Class’ Police Force finance function will have the minimum rules to meet the regulatory requirements and evaluate how the legislation and regulations that the finance function are required to comply with can be leveraged to provide value to the organization.
+Providing strategic information enabling the Force to meet its objectives is a key task for a leading finance function.

 3) Value to the Force

-The drive for development over the last decade or so has moved decision-making to the Divisions and has led to an increase in finance function costs.
+The drive for development over the last decade has moved decision-making to the Divisions and has increased finance function costs.
 By utilizing several initiatives in a transformation program, a Force can leverage up to 40% of savings on the cost of finance and improve the responsiveness of finance teams and the quality of financial information.
 These initiatives include:

 By centralizing the finance function, a Police Force can create excellence centers where industry best practices can be developed and shared.
 This will re-empower the department, creating greater independence and objectivity in assessing projects and performance and leading to more consistent management information and a higher degree of control.
-A Police Force can also develop a business partner group to act as strategic liaisons to departments and divisions.
+A Police Force can also develop a business partner group as a strategic liaison to departments and divisions.
 The business partners would, for example, advise on how the departmental and divisional commanders can meet the budget in future months instead of merely advising that the budget has been missed for the previous month.
-With the mundane number crunching being performed in a shared service center, finance professionals will find they now have time to act as business partners to divisions and departments and focus on the strategic issues.
+With the mundane number crunching being performed in a shared service center, finance professionals will now have time to act as business partners to divisions and departments and focus on strategic issues.
 The cultural impact on the departments and divisional commanders should not be underestimated.
 Commanders will be concerned that:

 o Their budgets will be centralized